 Yes!
 As long as there are no serious problems in the animal’s mouth that would inhibit us from doing the cleaning.
 Sedation-free cleaning is a wonderful alternative for older pets, or ones with heart, kidney, liver or respiratory issues who cannot be subjected to general anesthesia.

-Can your K-9 Oral Hygiene Specialists perform cleanings on every dog and cat that comes in?
+Can your K-9 Oral Hygienists perform cleanings on every dog and cat that comes in?

 What happens when you encounter an animal that is overly fearful or aggressive?